xperhub-com/authentication-api/README.md

-# authentication-api
+# JWT-Authentication
-Xperhub authentication api description
+Implementing basic authentication with JSON web tokens on top of an ASP.NET Core Web API.